helenailic/MachineLearningDoorbell/README.md

   5. 3.5A USB-C Power Supply for Pi
   6. Any USB Powered Speakers (5VDC 1A peak)
   7. Customized 3D designed camera stand
-     -Recommend using Tinkercad for 3D design
+     -Recommend using Tinkercad or Blender for 3D design
   8. SD Card (16 gb or 32 gb)

 **Software:**